BoGomolTrue/samp-server-docker/README.md

    - Clone this repository to your local machine.

 3. Launch the Services:
    - Run the following command in the terminal in the directory where the docker-compose.yml file is located:
+    ```

-     docker-compose up
+    docker-compose up -d
+    ```

 4. Accessing Services:
-   - samp-server: Connect your San Andreas Multiplayer game client to the IP and port of the Docker host.
+   - samp-server: Connect your San Andreas Multiplayer game client to the IP and port of the localhost.
 Default port : 7777
    - Redis Commander: Access it via http://localhost:7774 (login default credentials: root / (no password)).
    - phpMyAdmin: Access it via http://localhost:7776 (login default credentials: root / root).